rohanrhu/gdb-frontend/README.md

 You can use gdb-frontend on WSL (Windows Subsystem for Linux).

 ### Issues about WSL
-* Random port option is not usable on WSL becasue `/proc/net/tcp` interface is not working on WSL.
+* On WSL 1, Random port option is not usable on WSL becasue `/proc/net/tcp` interface is not working on WSL.
+(WSL 2 does not has this problem.)

 ## Versioning
 Since v0.2.0-beta, GDBFrontend switched to a new versioning strategy.